luoyi-hi/time-test/README.md

 - **Leddam(ICML 2024)**: Introduces a learnable decomposition strategy to capture dynamic trend information more reasonably and a dual attention module to capture inter-series dependencies and intra-series variations simultaneously.
 - **TimeMixer(ICLR 2024)**: A fully MLP-based architecture with PDM and FMM blocks to fully utilize disentangled multiscale series in both past extraction and future prediction phases.
 - **DLinear(AAAI 2023)**: Decomposes the time series into trend and residual sequences, and models these two sequences separately using two single-layer linear networks for prediction.
-- **TSMixer(ICLR 2024)**: A novel architecture designed by stacking MLPs, based on mixing operations along both the time and feature dimensions to extract information efficiently.
 - **LightTS(2023)**: Compresses large ensembles into lightweight models while ensuring competitive accuracy.
 It proposes adaptive ensemble distillation and identifies Pareto optimal settings regarding model accuracy and size.

 ### 2.3 Hyper‑parameters